tunaabop/tunaabop/README.md

 🎓 &nbsp;I'm a recent graduate (class of 2022) from University of California, San Diego, majoring in Mathematics-Computer Science.\
 💡 &nbsp;Some technologies I enjoy working with include SQL, Python, Java, React, JavaScript, NodeJS, and ExpressJS.
 Currently exploring MERN Stack Development.\
-🌱 &nbsp;I'm on track for learning more about Full-Stack Development, DevOps, and Algorithms!\
+🌱 &nbsp;I'm on track for learning more about Full-Stack Development, DevOps, and Algorithms.\

 - Currently practicing & struggling on <a href="https://www.leetcode.com/tunaabop/">LeetCode</a>\
 ![Tina's Leetcode Stats](https://leetcard.jacoblin.cool/tunaabop?theme=forest&font=Oxygen&ext=activity)
 - Always learning!
 Checkout my <a href="https://www.linkedin.com/in/tunaabop/">LinkedIn</a> portfolio\